 Where to Plant Courgettes

 We recommend that you plant your courgette plants in a pot!
-Or a container or a grow bag.
+We have also had great success growing courgettes in grow bags.
 Plant a single courgette plant per pot, or you can get at most two in a grow bag.
 We recommend these grow bags for courgettes.
 Be aware the courgettes are thirsty plants and you will need to ensure that they get plenty of water.

 Transplanting Courgette Plants